FahimJadid/Numnum-react-refresher/04 - Episode Four/Readme.md

   One of the benefits of config-driven UI is that it makes your code more maintainable and reusable.
 You can easily update or add new features to your UI by editing the configuration file instead of changing multiple files in your codebase.
 You can also reuse the same configuration file for different scenarios or environments.
 For example, A food delivery app can have different configurations for different cities or countries.
 This way, you can easily customize the UI for each location without having to write separate code for each location or without hard coding the UI.

+- # Q: What is Map method and Join method?

+  - Ans: The map() method creates a new array populated with the results of calling a provided function on every element in the calling array.
+The join() method creates and returns a new string by concatenating all of the elements in an array (or an array-like object), separated by commas or a specified separator string.
+If the array has only one item, then that item will be returned without using the separator.
+    example:
+    `const cuisine = [
+    {
+      name: "Pizza",
+    },
+    {
+      name: "Sandwich",
+    },
+    {
+      name: "Pasta",
+    },
+    {
+      name: "Burger",
+    },
+    {
+      name: "Shake",
+    },
+  ]
+`
+    `<h4>{resData.info.cuisine.map(({ name }) => name).join(", ")}</h4>` - In the above example we are using map method to iterate over the cuisines array because it's an array of objects.
+The ({ name }) => name part is using destructuring to extract the name property from each object. and then we are using the join method to join the cuisines array with a comma.

+- # Q: What is Destructuring?

+  - Ans: Destructuring is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.
+That is, we can extract data from arrays and objects and assign them to variables.
+Destructuring is a convenient way of extracting multiple values from data stored in (possibly nested) objects and Arrays.
+It can be used in locations that receive data (such as the left-hand side of an assignment).
+Destructuring can also be used to pass an object as a parameter to a function that expects individual named parameters.
+Destructuring is fail-soft, similar to standard object lookup foo["bar"], producing undefined values when not found.

+- # Q: What is Optional Chaining?
+  - Ans: Optional chaining is a new feature in JavaScript that allows you to access nested objects without worrying if the property exists or not.
+It is denoted by a question mark (?.) and stops the evaluation if the object is null or undefined.

 # Let's Build The Application plan:

 - # Step 1 : Basic UI Structure